 If both tests in the first stage (i.e., the Cohen's d test and the ratio test) demonstrate the existence of a pattern of prices that differ significantly such that an alternative comparison method should be considered, then in the second stage of the differential pricing analysis, we examine whether using only the average-to-average method can appropriately account for such differences.
 In considering this question, Commerce tests whether using an alternative method, based on the results of the Cohen's d and ratio tests described above, yields a meaningful difference in the weighted-average dumping margin as compared to that resulting from the use of the average-to-average method only.
 If the difference between the two calculations is meaningful, this demonstrates that the average-to-average method cannot account for differences such as those observed in this analysis, and, therefore, an alternative method would be appropriate.
-A difference in the weighted-average dumping margins is considered meaningful if: (1) there is a 25 percent relative change in the weighted-average dumping margin between the average-to-average method and the appropriate alternative method when both results are above the de minimis threshold; or (2) the resulting weighted-average dumping margin moves across the de minimis threshold.
+A difference in the weighted-average dumping margins is considered meaningful if: (1) there is a 25 percent relative change in the weighted-average dumping margins method when both results are above the de minimis threshold, or (2) the resulting weighted-average dumping margin moves across the de minimis threshold.

-Interested parties may present arguments and justifications in relation to the above-described differential pricing approach used in these preliminary results, including arguments for modifying the group definitions used in this proceeding.28
+Interested parties may present arguments and justifications in relation to the above-described differential pricing approach used in these preliminary results, including arguments for modifying the group definitions used in this proceeding.23